Friday, July 30, 2010

 I am sure the fact there are three flight schools within 10 miles of the Taj Mahal also has a great deal to do with the number of private planes I spot on a regular basis.
 That and two fly-in communities nearby.

-Then, of course, there are the planes towing advertising banners behind flying up and down the coastline hawking everything from Geico Insurance (probably need to double click on the following image to see it)to the latest WWF event at the Ocean Center next weekend.
-Sorry Counters, no image of it but it helped spawn this post.
+Then, of course, there are the planes towing advertising banners behind flying up and down the coastline hawking everything from Geico Insurance (probably need to double click on the following image to see it)

 Even vintage military aircraft play a part.
 On July 4th, TheGoodAttorney and this olelongrooffan were celebrating Happy Hour on the front veranda of the Taj Mahal and we spotted these 4 P-51 Mustangs.
 TheGoodAttorney commented, "longroof, you have great karma.
 We are witnessing our own private air show here at the Taj Mahal.
 At my home we wouldn't even know this was going on."